semanticdata/astro-garden/src/content/docs/lists/inspirations.md

 category: Lists
 tags: [list]
 ---
-These people and projects have resonated with me.
+This is a list of people and projects that have resonated with me.
 Inspiring me to do things I would otherwise not do.

 ## People Who Inspire Me